m0ga0/python-project-template/README.rst

 .. end-badges

 This project is used as a python project / library template.
-It solves the problem how we can quickly build a new business-oriented python project with modern python management tools or libs.
+It solves the problem how we can quickly setup a new business-oriented python project with modern management tools and libraries.

-The project provides below basic dev env tools:
+This project provides below tools:

-* python version and virtual env installation and management
+* python version and virtual environment management
 * python dependencies management
-* linting and formatting routines
+* linters and formatters
-* unit-testing tools, coverage reports, test automation tools
+* unit-testing, test env automation, and coverage reports
-* a matured file structure for both source code and tests
+* a organized file structure for both source code and tests
-* pre-commit configurations and github actions integrated with test automation tools
+* pre-commit configurations and github actions configs
-* a matured docstring examples, documentation examples, and their generation tool
+* a matured docstring, documentation examples, and generation tool

 Create a new project from this template
 =======================================
-Since this project is a repo template, you can use it to create a new python project:
+Since this is a github repo template, you can use it to create a new python project:

 * click "Use this template" button on the top right corner
 * select an account in the owner drop down